uwrit/leaf-docs/docs/installation/installation_steps/5_compile_client.md

     This outputs a build bundle to a new `src/ui-client/build/` folder.

+    !!! info "Make sure you are using *NodeJS version 14.9.0+* and *NPM version 6.14.8+* when building the Leaf client.
+See [the troubleshooting page](../../../faqs_and_troubleshooting/troubleshooting/#im-trying-to-build-the-leaf-client-but-get-the-error-failed-atreact-scripts-build) for more information"

 3. **Deploy build artifacts**

     The final step is to copy the `/build` folder contents to a directory on the web server that Apache/IIS can serve to users.
 As we haven't configured Apache or IIS at this point, however, for now just take note of the location of the `/build` folder.